godotengine/godot-docs/tutorials/3d/using_transforms.rst

     var basis = new Basis(Vector3.Right, Vector3.Up, Vector3.Back);
     GD.Print(basis); // prints: ((1, 0, 0), (0, 1, 0), (0, 0, 1))

-This is also an analog to a 3x3 identity matrix.
+This is also an analog of a 3x3 identity matrix.

 Following the OpenGL convention, ``X`` is the *Right* axis, ``Y`` is the *Up* axis and ``Z`` is the *Forward* axis.